Find the Best Paris Attraction Pass For You

-The Paris Visite Pass only includes travel on public transportation like the metro, buses, RER, tram, and regional SNCF trains so if you only want something that covers your travel expenses, then this is the one.
+The Paris Visite Pass only includes travel on public transportation like the metro, buses, RER, tram, and regional SNCF trains.
+So, if you only want something that covers your travel expenses, this is the Paris attraction pass for you.
 It offers unlimited travel on public transit for 1,2, 3, or 5 consecutive days.
 If you buy a pass for more than just a day, you won’t be able to use it one day, not use it the other, and then have it be valid on the day after - it will only be valid consecutively.
 They are also valid from the first day of use and not the first time of use which means that even if you started using it at 4 pm, the first day will expire at midnight.

 In addition to being able to choose how many days its valid, you can specify if you want it just for zones 1 to 3 or zones 1 to 5.
 Zones 1 to 3 cover Paris and the nearby suburbs whereas Zones 1 to 5 cover that as well as the airports, Disneyland, and Versailles.
 If you don’t plan on visiting Disney or the famous chateau and have separate airport accommodations, choose zones 1 to 3.
 You can check the offical website for more information on pricing and you can purchase the pass online in advance or at any Paris metro station.
 It's also worth noting that Visite Pass holders also receive discounts at select restaurants, stores, and attractions such as 25% off the entrance fee to the Arc de Triomphe and the Tour Montparnasse observation platform.